bjucps/cps110-thinkcspy/_sources/SortSearch/TheSelectionSort.rst

 8.

-.. admonition:: Self Check
+**Check your understanding**

 .. mchoice:: question_sort_2
     :correct: d
     :answer_a: [7, 11, 12, 1, 6, 14, 8, 18, 19, 20]
     :answer_b: [7, 11, 12, 14, 19, 1, 6, 18, 8, 20]
     :answer_c: [11, 7, 12, 14, 1, 6, 8, 18, 19, 20]
     :answer_d: [11, 7, 12, 14, 8, 1, 6, 18, 19, 20]
-      :feedback_a: Selection sort is similar to bubble sort (which you appear to have done) but uses fewer swaps
+    :feedback_a: Selection sort is similar to bubble sort (which you appear to have done), but uses fewer swaps.
     :feedback_b: This looks like an insertion sort.
-      :feedback_c: This one looks similar to the correct answer but instead of swapping the numbers have been shifted to the left to make room for the correct numbers.
+    :feedback_c: This one looks similar to the correct answer, but instead of swapping, the numbers have been shifted to the left to make room for the correct numbers.
     :feedback_d: Selection sort improves upon bubble sort by making fewer swaps.

-      Suppose you have the following list of numbers to sort:
-      [11, 7, 12, 14, 19, 1, 6, 18, 8, 20] which list represents the partially sorted list after three complete passes of selection sort?
+    Suppose you have the following list of numbers to sort: [11, 7, 12, 14, 19, 1, 6, 18, 8, 20].
+Which list represents the partially sorted list after three complete passes of selection sort?